Call for ManuscriptsNBDPN Annual Report - to be published in Birth Defects Research (BDR)

 - Health services and outcomes research related to infants and children with birth defects using surveillance data

 ) for more information or for a consultation on topics under consideration.
-Even if your idea falls outside the topical areas listed above, we would still like to talk with you about it.
+Even if your idea falls outside the topical areas listed above, we would still like to discuss it with you.

 Birth Defects Research’s Instructions to Authors can be found at the following website: http://onlinelibrary.wiley.com/journal/10.1002/(ISSN)2472-1727/homepage/ForAuthors.html

 .
-We also request that each manuscript be accompanied by a cover letter including the names, addresses and telephone number or email address for at least two potential reviewers uninvolved with the current work who might be willing to provide an objective and unbiased review.
+We also request that each manuscript be accompanied by a cover letter including the name, address and telephone number or email address for at least two potential reviewers uninvolved with the current work who might be willing to provide an objective and unbiased review.
 Manuscripts should have internal clearance, if required for agency submission, and be submitted online at https://mc.manuscriptcentral.com/bdr

 .
-You must indicate in the note section that the manuscript is being submitted for consideration as part of a special issue - the NBDPN Congenital Malformations Surveillance Report special issue.
+You must indicate in the note section that the manuscript is being submitted for consideration as part of the NBDPN Birth Defects Surveillance Report special issue.